 Early departures, class cuts, tardiness, etc. for any portion of a class period will be counted as an unexcused absence.
-Students whose attendance falls below 70% will be terminated from their VA benefits due to unsatisfactory attendance.
+Student's exceeding 10% total absence in a calendar month will be terminated from their VA benefits for unsatisfactory attendance.